vunetsys/asearch/README.md

 ## Monday 20th of April - Bi-Weekly Update:

+### Schema:
+conferences.js file contains the schema for my Mongo db database.
+This seems to be final but can be subject to change in the future.
+Update:
+  - Added Abstract, Author Keywords.

 #### Current Limitations:
 - As a solution to the problem with the ssh tunneling i have contacted Elsevier to know if it is possible to get a Institutional token, Today, they have set me up with a token.
 So far i have to repopulate the database with the abstracts of the papers.